 Enrolled students can request therapy services by calling the CU-Well intake line, 502-694-1444, or by logging into https://cu-well.com/, clicking on "clients" in the upper right corner of the page, completing the "Schedule Counseling" form, and submitting the request.
+Students can also walk into student services building on Main Campus during regular hours to consult with an on-site therapist.
 When calling or submitting a request online, the administrative assistant from the CU-Well will contact you to complete the paperwork required to be seen by one of our counselors/therapists.
-The office is open from 8 a.m. to 5 p.m., Monday through Friday.
+The office is open from 9 a.m. to 9 p.m., Monday through Thursday, and 8 a.m. to 5 p.m.
+Fridays.
 All appointments will be in the Student Services Building, located at 1 University Dr., Campbellsville, KY.